StarlaToR/DataScience/README.md

 <h3> Analysis </h3>

-We studied video game genre sales by region and by year.
+We studied video game genre sales by region and by year, as well as mean ratings per game genre.

 <h2> How to use our work </h2>